Market Areas in General Equilibrium: Proofs of the Main Theorems

 Let $m = \bar \F(1,\ldots,1)$ and consider the superlevel set

-By definition $C_m \neq \emptyset$ and it is closed since $\bar \F$ is continuous.
+By definition, $C_m \neq \emptyset$, and it is closed since $\bar \F$ is continuous.
 We claim that there is $\lambda > 1$ such that $C_m \subseteq \{ \bar p \in D : \frac{1}{\lambda} \leq \bar p_i-1 \leq \lambda, i=1\dots,n\}$.
 Indeed, if we consider a sequence $\{ \bar p^k\}_{k \in \N}$ with $ \bar p^k \to \bar p$ where $\bar p_i = 1$ for at least one $i \in \{ 1,\dots,n\}$, then it is easy to check that $\bar \F( \bar p^k) \to -\infty$.
 The same happens for a converging sequence $\{\bar p^k\}_{k \in \N}$ with $\bar p_i^k \to +\infty$ for at least one $i \in \{1,\dots,n\}$.

-$C_m$ is then a compact non-empty superlevel set of a continuous function.
-By Weierstrass theorem, $\F$ attains a maximum $\bar p^*$ in $C_m$ and by strict concavity it is the only global maximum of $\bar \F$, where in particular $\nabla \bar \F (\bar p^*) = 0$.
+$C_m$ is then a compact nonempty superlevel set of a continuous function.
+By Weierstrass theorem, $\F$ attains a maximum $\bar p^*$ in $C_m$, and by strict concavity it is the only global maximum of $\bar \F$, where in particular $\nabla \bar \F (\bar p^*) = 0$.

 Finally, define $p^*$ with $p^*_i = ( (\bar p_i^*)^\frac{\alpha}{1-\alpha}-1)^{\frac{1-\alpha}{\alpha}}$.
 Then $p^*$ is the unique point in $\R^n_{++}$ such that $\nabla \F(p^*) =0$, by the chain rule, and thus the unique equilibrium price vector. \end{proof}